ricko2001/Genealogy-scripts/README.md

 ### RM -Lump misc sources

 I started in TMG as splitting all sources.
-Now in RM, I am lumping the sources that make sense to me.
+Now in RM, I am lumping the sources for which it makes sense to me.
 So far, Find_a_Grave, Census and Social Security SSDI, and all Ancestry collections.
 These scripts do that.
 They will most likely need modification for your circumstances.

 ## NOTE-